MontiCore/siunits/README.md

 modern languages such as Java, C++, or Python do not support physical quantities out of the box.
 The type systems of these languages are strictly focused on the bare representation of numbers, e.g. integers, floats, doubles, but they ignore the physical quantities they represent.
-Hence, developers need to keep track of the physical meanings of the varibles they use and perform checks and conversions manually, which is prone to errors and requires a lot of effort.
+Hence, developers need to keep track of the physical meanings of the variables they use and perform checks and conversions manually, which is prone to errors and requires a lot of effort.

 Our si units project tackles this issue by providing grammars introducing si unit enriched types, physical type checking, and unit conversion functionality.